 Enjoy a full day of sightseeing, including a visit to the National Memorial Chorten, 12th-century Changangkha Temple, the Zilukha Nunnery and Tashichhodzong.
 If your visit to Thimphu coincides with the weekend, you can walk through the Thimphu Market.
 Overnight at your hotel in Thimphu.

 DAY 03: THIMPHU – PUNAKHA

 Punakha was the ancient capital of Bhutan.
-Visit spectacular Punakha Dzong, built in 1637 by the Shabdrung, the ‘Unifier of Bhutan’.
-After lunch, enjoy a walk to Chimi Lhakhang, temple of Drukpa Kuenly.
+Visit spectacular Punakha Dzong, built-in 1637 by the Shabdrung, the ‘Unifier of Bhutan’.
+After lunch, enjoy a walk to Chimi Lhakhang, the temple of Drukpa Kuenly.
 Overnight at your hotel in Punakha.

 DAY 04: PUNAKHA/TASHITHANG – DAMJI

 The trek starts by the riverside, following a well-marked path through subtropical forest.
 There are many wild orchids growing in this rather damp area, but be on the lookout for leeches also!
 Today’s walk is a fairly gentle climb up to Damji village (2,400), where we camp for the night.

 15 km, 6-7 hours

 The path continues on through subtropical forested area and villages up to Gasa Tshachu (hot spring).
 The Tshachu is famous for its curative powers, and people come from all over the country to bathe here.
 After lunch near the spring, we have a climb up to Gasa Dzong (2,900m) where we camp overnight.